Welcome

 Allow us to welcome you to a non-traditional learning experience from start to finish.
 No campuses are offered as we urge that learning settings occurs anywhere a learner allows themselves to grow through experiences.

 Continuing education credits are offered for licensed professionals, many of whom hold graduate or undergraduate degrees.
-Within this niche, the University offers person-centered graduate education.
-Simultaneously unlicensed individuals may matriculate in courses of study they design for their personal edification.
-For more on the School of Continuing Education click here or on a button at the bottom of links as you proceed.
+We offer person-centered graduate education in this niche.
+Unlicensed individuals may matriculate in courses of study designed for their edification.
+For more on the School of Continuing Education click here or on a button at the bottom of pages you visit.

 For further information or to design a special course of study, contact us at: info@amiu.edu

 AMIU's founders began offering distance education in 1983.
 Continuing education courses were first offered to US professionals in 1981 and to Latin American professionals in 1995.
-Our Graduate School offers state of the art distance learning methods using advanced communication technologies and an educational delivery system that follow practices developed by Ivy League University educators who began the US distance learning movement in the early 1960s.
+It is our intent to offer state of the art distance learning methods using advanced communication technologies and an educational delivery system that follow practices developed by Ivy League University educators who began the US distance learning movement in the early 1960s.

-AMIU formally incorporated in Indiana in 1997.
+AMIU was incorporated in Indiana in 1997.
 University affiliated professionals expanded to Latin American promptly based on market analysis and educational needs assessments; and an East Asia Extension was attempted.
-The educational delivery system of the AMIU School of Continuing Education is based on practical course by course methods developed in house starting in the early 1980s.
+The educational delivery system of the AMIU School of Continuing Education is based on practical course by course methods developed in house.

 There are three primary criteria for admission to the Graduate School.